SKParthiv/Misthos/README.md

         Python: Main programming language.

-        APScheduler: For scheduling tasks and reminders.

-        T3nsor: For using GPT models.
+        OpenAI: For using GPT models.

-        Google Calendar API: For calendar management and Google login.

         Pillow: For handling images.